romanschejbal/reactgirls/docs/lesson1.md

 }
 ```

-I hope this make sense, if not, hit me on Slack or anywhere!
+I hope this makes sense, if not, hit me on Slack or anywhere!

 Now it's your turn to convert the rest of the sections good luck!

 ---

-Once you are done with converting all the sections into respective modules, you should endup with something like this.
+Once you are done with converting all the sections into respective modules, you should end up with something like this.

 _`./src/App.js`_
 ```jsx